How to work with a financial professional.

 The key to achieving long-term objectives is planning.
 Your goal may be to fund your children's college education, protect your family during your working years, or guarantee your own retirement security.
 These things won't happen by accident.
 You must plan.
 You need to know what you want to achieve and then map out a strategy that will help you achieve it.

 You don't have to do it alone.
-Your New York Life insurance agent does more than just sell insurance policies.
-He or she is a professional problem solver who can help you identify the most cost-effective products to help you meet your financial objectives.
+Your New York Life agent does more than just sell insurance policies; he or she is a professional problem solver who can help you identify the most cost-effective products to help you meet your financial objectives.

 Your New York Life agent provides a full range of services.
 These include working with you to: